 New Skillsets for Accountants

-A doom and gloom view of things isn’t appropriate, though.
-Technology is changing the industry, for sure, but it’s not like robots replacing humans on factory assembly lines.
+A doom-and-gloom view of things isn’t appropriate, though.
+Technology is changing the industry, for sure, but it’s not exactly analogous of robots replacing humans on factory assembly lines.

 The technological revolution is touching every aspect of our lives and every industry, including accounting.
 Today’s accountants need to learn new technologies just like everyone else.